 This may be one of my fastest turnarounds.
 Do you remember the medicine cabinet I showed you last week’s recent finds Yard Sale Leftovers?
 It took me awhile to figure out that it wanted to be a portable craft organizer.

-I got right to work on it removing the light bar and the (shelf) divider pieces.
+I got right to work on the craft organizer by removing the light bar and the (shelf) divider pieces.
 The light bar just unscrewed, the divider pieces resisted a little as I used the hammer to bang them out of place.

 I decided to flip it around and leave the bottom as the bottom.
 However, it wouldn’t sit by itself, it sort of wanted to lean backwards.
 I used a scrap board to fill in the negative space so the cabinet will now “stand on it’s own two feet”.
 I used my Kreg Jig® K4 to make pocket holes to keep the board in place.

-I realized then that this might make the perfect craft station.
-I hunted down a piece of pegboard in the basemen, and luckily it was large enough—practically perfect.
+You can see this will make a perfect craft organizer.
+I hunted down a piece of pegboard in the basement, and luckily it was large enough—practically perfect.
 I just had to trim it a little on one side on the table saw.

 You can see in this picture that I added some scrap pieces of plywood (with Gorilla Wood Glue and staples) to secure the pegboard and allow room between the pegboard and the backing for pegs.
 Near the top, I added a 1x (ripped and cut to size) where the light bar had been.

 I cut a piece of Contact brand cork board to apply to the 1x board (where the light bar was).
 Next, I adhered the peel and stick cork to the board.

 Then, I used a box cutter to trim the cork to the edge of the board.

 I drilled pocket holes on each end of the board to secure it on the empty spot of the light bar.

 This is how the cork board looks now in the original place of the light bar.